abdulfathah-jpg/portfolio/_posts/2025-10-06-third-blog.md

 ![Visual representation of usage patterns of particular phrases in Islamic texts]({{site.baseurl}}images/reflective-blog1.jpeg)
 ![Visual representation of usage patterns of particular phrases in Islamic texts]({{site.baseurl}}images/reflective-blog2.jpeg)
+Visual representation of usage patterns of particular phrases in Islamic texts

 Recognizing that we are still far from realizing these, and that a digital humanist as an academic might as well be more reserved to adopt them, we may still list some prospects: